 If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position.

-If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 53.twosare
+If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 55.

+If more than two members are nominated by First Nations Organisations to fill the position of First Nations Members, a ballot must be held in accordance with rule 55(f) and only First Nations Organisations will be entitled to vote.

 Ballot